- ESS news feeds

 - 2013, Scheveningen, The Netherlands: "ESS future and how we get there", "New round of Peer reviews" and "Big Data"

-- 2012, Prague, Czech Republic: "Labelling of European statistics and access to mirco-data", "Meeting new needs on statistics for green economy and Coordination of statistics and geospatial information"
+- 2012, Prague, Czechia: "Labelling of European statistics and access to mirco-data", "Meeting new needs on statistics for green economy and Coordination of statistics and geospatial information"

 - 2011, Wiesbaden, Germany: "Next generation of the Code of Practice" and "New conceptual design for household and social statistics"